How to Check If Your Webcam Has Been Hacked in 2024

 While this might sound alarming, there are things you can do to reduce the chances of webcam hacking and protect your privacy.

 In January 2022, Apple paid $100.5k to a researcher who found he could gain unauthorized camera access through a shared iCloud document.
-Unfortunately, webcam hacking is a reality and more common than you might think, mainly because it’s easy.
+Unfortunately, laptop camera hacking is a reality and more common than you might think, mainly because it’s easy.

 Hackers can easily access your webcam via malware that runs in the background and compromises your data and privacy.
 Additionally, cybercriminals can also access your webcam through the following commonly used methods: